portsoc/hangman-in-branches/README.md

 `createGame` now creates a new game in `gamesInPlay` and returns it (with its unique ID) to the client.
 `guessLetter` also requires a unique ID to identify the game in addition to the letter that the player has guessed.
-Notice the change in the route for guessing a letter too.
+Notice the change in the url for guessing a letter too (see `sendGuess`).

 ### Modularising the server